 What’s done and done.
 That’s the hard truth of it.
 You could host a pity party every day, but where would that get you?

 If your son wants very little to do with you because you used to go out and drink instead of attending his games, what good is ruminating on all the times you let him down?

 You’re torturing yourself and, honestly, STILL not doing anything to help your relationship with your son.
-(Or whatever your particular shame point is about.)
 If you’re going to forgive yourself, you have to deal with what you’ve done in a healthy way, and that includes the painful parts of sobriety.

 Now you may be thinking, okay that’s all well and good but tell my brain to start accepting these things so I can get a little peace!

 Acceptance is not an “on and off” switch, my friend.
 Wish that it was.
 Like anything else worth having in this life, it takes practice and patience.